ArseniiShirokov/ArseniiShirokov/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me
-I am a student of the [Yandex School of Data Analysis](https://academy.yandex.com/dataschool/) and "Computer vision, graphics and image processing" master program of the [Graphics and Media Lab](https://graphics.cs.msu.ru/home.html).
+I am a student of the [Yandex School of Data Analysis](https://academy.yandex.com/dataschool/) and "Computer vision, graphics and image processing" master's program of the [Graphics and Media Lab](https://graphics.cs.msu.ru/home.html).

 Now I am actively engaged in research in the field of deep learning.